 Once you have gathered all available information and evidence and have sought appropriate medical treatment, contact an experienced dog bite attorney.
 A lawyer will be able to immediately begin building your case and protecting your rights.
 Your Florida dog bite lawyer can work with the dog owner’s insurance company or file a lawsuit directly against the liable party, if appropriate.

 Our Florida Dog Bite Attorneys Can Fight For You

 At Zimmerman & Frachtman, P.A., we fight for every cent our clients deserve.
 If you or someone you love was attacked by a dog—whether it was a trusted pet or a stray—we are here to help you seek fair financial recovery so that you can heal and move forward with your life.
 We understand the sensitive nature of these claims, especially when the dog owner is someone you know.
 However, keep in mind that most claims are filed against dog owners’ insurance providers.
 This coverage is there specifically to compensate injured victims.

 Even if insurance coverage is not available, you should not have to suffer the consequences of another person’s careless or negligent conduct.
 Our team is ready to fight for you and the justice you are owed.
 There are absolutely no legal fees unless we recover a settlement or verdict for you, so you have nothing to lose in calling our firm and talking to our attorneys about your case today.

 Were you attacked or bitten by a dog?
-Request a free initial consultation with our team today by calling (954) 504-6577.
+Request a free initial consultation with our Florida dog bite lawyer today by calling (954) 504-6577.